 Located in one of the poorest areas of Busoga District, the Railways Primary School is an oasis of hope in the midst of immense poverty.
-Three-hundred children between the ages of 6 to 12 attend this school with the goal of furthering their education.
+Three-hundred children between the ages of 6 to 14 attend this school with the goal of furthering their education.
 However, the teachers report that the vast majority of the children attending this school do not have anything to eat before they start classes.
 In response to this need, GIVE International has partnered with Railways Primary School by providing financial support and the coordination of a nutritious breakfast feeding program throughout the school year.

-- Built a new kitchen at the school to assist with the preparation of school breakfasts. - Supplied 140 school children with nutritious breakfasts each week. - Supplied 30+ neighbourhood children with nutritious breakfasts each week - Provided sustainable employment for 3 women from the community to shop for supplies, prepare the food, and serve it to the children.
+- Built a new kitchen at the school to assist with the preparation of school breakfasts. - Supplied 280 school children with nutritious breakfasts. - Supplied 30+ neighbourhood children with nutritious breakfasts - Provided employment for 3 women from the community to shop for supplies, prepare the food, and serve it to the children.